How Deforestation Affects the Economy and You

 Deforestation has four causes.
 The most critical is agriculture.
 Small farmers use slash and burn agriculture.
 They cut down trees and then burn them.

-- Between 50 and 90 percent of deforestation in the Amazon Basin, Central Africa, and Southeast Asia.
+- Between 50% and 90% of deforestation in the Amazon Basin, Central Africa, and Southeast Asia.

 - One-fourth of Russia's timber exports.